 Prints both the source code for Expr and its current value.
 E.g., ?debugVal(f(X)) might be displayed as "f(X) = 42".
-(Large terms are shown truncated.)
+(Large terms are truncated to the depth given by the macro EUNIT_DEBUG_VAL_DEPTH, which defaults to 15 but can be overridden by the user.)
 The result is always the value of Expr, so this macro can be wrapped around any expression to display its value when the code is compiled with debugging enabled.